opennms-forge/onms-k8s-poc/README.md

   --insecure-registry "10.0.0.0/24"
 ```

-Start the test dependencies:
+It is advised to have the dependencies outside this Kubernetes cluster, but for testing purposes, you can use `start-dependencies.sh` to initialize all the dependencies in Kubernetes with a basic configuration (including `cert-manager`).

+If you use `start-dependencies.sh`, you will need to edit `dependencies/kafka.yaml` first and set the bootstrap and broker hostnames for Kafka to match your cluster names.
+You can then use the following script to initialize the dependencies for testing:

 ```bash
 ./start-dependencies.sh
 ```

-If you're planning to have dedicated UI instances, create the storage class (this must be done once):
+If you're planning to have dedicated UI instances or if you are using the default RRD storage for time series (not Cortex), create the storage class (this must be done once):

 ```bash
 ./create-storageclass.sh minikube onms-share